Pulsar timing in the Galactic Center: Pulsar timing techniques and pipelines

 \section{Pulsar timing techniques and pipelines}

 Using pulsar timing techniques, one can measure the TOAs of pulses emitted by a pulsar far away from the observer, monitor them on a timescale of years, and fit these TOAs to a model, namely a timing model.
-The latter is then used to link the measured TOA and the time of emission at the pulsar, allowing the computation of the pulse phase of emission accounting for the inherent variations in its period.
-In such a way, for pulsars in binary systems, one obtains a very precise estimation of the pulsar intrinsic parameters, {\em e.g.} intrinsic period and spin-down rate, and of the orbital parameters, {\em e.g.} masses and orbital period.
+The latter is then used to link the measured TOA and the proper time of emission at the pulsar, allowing the computation of the pulse phase of emission accounting for the inherent variations in its period.
+Matching the predictions of the timing model with the observed TOAs, for pulsars in binary systems, one obtains a very precise estimation of the pulsar intrinsic parameters, \emph{e.g.} intrinsic period and spin-down rate, and of the orbital parameters, \emph{e.g.} masses and orbital period.

 Low-mass-ratio pulsar binary systems do not belong to a strong relativistic regime.
 Therefore, the evolution of such systems can be studied through a post-Newtonian treatment of both the orbital motion and photon propagation, which returns a timing model whose precision is below the experimental uncertainty on the TOAs.
 For this reason, all the pulsar timing codes available nowadays adopt this approach.
-Conversely, high-mass ratio binary pulsars are in a strong field gravitational, and 1PN approximation of both the orbital motion and the photon propagation time cannot provide a timing model that accurately reproduces the TOAs (as shown, for instance, in Figure \ref{fig:photon_propagation_exact_vs_numeric_PN}).
-As a consequence, residuals of the timing models are not adequately calculated undermining the fitting capabilities of usual timing codes.
-We propose a novel approach which implements the relativistic calculations of the photon travel time into a more robust timing model for pulsars orbiting SMBHs.
-We will perform a proof-of-concept analysis to investigate the failure of weak field approximation and the advantages of our methodology in the framework of parameter estimation for pulsars at the Galctic Center with SKA.
+Conversely, high-mass ratio binary pulsars with short orbital separations are in a strong gravitational field, and 1PN approximation of both the orbital motion and the photon propagation time might not provide a timing model that accurately reproduces the TOAs (an example of this is shown in Figure \ref{fig:photon_propagation_exact_vs_numeric_PN} {and will be analized in greater detail in Section~\ref{sec:post_newtonina_failure}}).
+If that is the case, the resulting residuals may bias parameter estimation when low-order approximations are used.
+Here, we propose a novel approach which implements the fully-relativistic calculations of the photon travel time, explained in the previous section, into a more robust timing model for pulsars orbiting SMBHs.
+We will perform a proof-of-concept analysis to investigate the inability of weak field 1PN approximation and the advantages of our methodology in the framework of parameter estimation for pulsars at the Galactic Centrer with SKA.